hcote/mern-crud-no-passport/README.md

 - Magic (authentication SDK)
 - Passportjs

-The <code>master</code> branch uses contextAPI for state management.
+The <code>master</code> branch uses <code>contextAPI</code> for state management.
 If you want a version that doesn't use that hook, clone down the non-contextAPI branch.

 ## Overview